Understanding Uncertainty Sampling via Equivalent Loss: Sample Complexity for Binary Classification

+In the stream-based setting, the learner observes an effectively unlimited sequence of unlabeled samples, and the true bottleneck is the number of labels it decides to query.
+Having established earlier that stream-based uncertainty sampling admits an \emph{equivalent loss} interpretation, we now leverage this viewpoint to study the \emph{sample complexity} for binary classification.
+Concretely, our goal is to bound the excess binary risk of the predictor returned by Algorithm~\ref{alg:USGD} in terms of the total number of queried labels, and to compare this dependence against passive learning, which queries every arriving sample.

+Our analysis follows a simple pipeline.
+First, we treat Algorithm~\ref{alg:USGD} as a stochastic gradient descent (SGD) minimizing against the equivalent loss, and derive an SGD-style convergence guarantee under a convexity condition on $\tilde{\ell}$.
+Second, we translate the resulting guarantee under $\tilde{\ell}$ into an excess binary risk bound through the surrogate link function $\psi$, making explicit how the bound depends on the (random) query behavior of the algorithm via the total number of queries and the query rate.
+Since the convexity of $\tilde{\ell}$ is not automatic even when the original loss is convex, we discuss when uncertainty reweighting preserves convexity and when it introduces non-convexity, which delineates the regime where the sample-complexity guarantees apply.
+Finally, we derive some numerical illustrations of our discussed examples to verify our findings.

-\subsection{Convergence analysis for convex loss}
+\subsection{Convergence Analysis for Convex Loss}

-From the perspective of equivalent loss, the stream-based uncertainty sampling of Algorithm \ref{alg:USGD} can be viewed as a stochastic gradient descent algorithm to minimize the objective function $\E[\tilde{l}(\theta;(X,Y))]$.
+As is shown in Proposition \ref{prop:SGD_equiv}, from the perspective of equivalent loss, the stream-based uncertainty sampling of Algorithm \ref{alg:USGD} can be viewed as a stochastic gradient descent algorithm to minimize the objective function $\E[\tilde{\ell}(\theta;(X,Y))]$.
 Now we establish the convergence rate against such an objective.

-\begin{definition}[Loss convexity] A loss function $l(\theta; (X, Y))$ is said to be a \textit{convex} loss if it is convex with respect to $\theta$ for any $X \in \mathcal{X}$ and $Y \in \mathcal{Y}$. \end{definition}
+\begin{definition}[Loss convexity] A loss function $\ell(\theta; (X, Y))$ is said to be a \textit{convex} loss if it is convex with respect to $\theta$ for any $X \in \mathcal{X}$ and $Y \in \mathcal{Y}$. \end{definition}

 When the equivalent loss is convex, we let

 and have the following convergence bound.